Accused of ‘extreme’ gerrymandering, Maryland lawmakers rush to pass new congressional map

-The newest iteration reverses a change that made the state’s lone Republican congressional district more competitive for Democrats, according to someone who helped draft the map, which is due to the judge by 9 a.m.
+The newest iteration reverses a change that made Democrats more competitive in the state’s lone Republican congressional district, according to someone who helped draft the map, which is due to the judge by 9 a.m.
 Thursday.
 A single virtual public hearing on the changes is slated for 8:30 a.m.
 Tuesday.
 It was not clear Monday afternoon whether the public will able to participate.

 Last week, Anne Arundel County Senior Judge Lynne A. Battaglia became the first judge in state history to strike down a redistricting map on the grounds that it was illegally partisan, siding with the Republicans who challenged it.